Articles in this section

 5. Choose any business hours or calendar hours to be considered for the rule.

 6. Select the conditions to determine the tickets to which the rule will be applied.
-Check summary on the below screenshot.
+Use these conditions to automatically solve tickets that are in waiting for customer response status for a certain number of hours:

 Auto_Solving_a_Ticket_.png